ka-dyn/ExpandedContent/README.md

 *Install VIA UMM*
 -Drag and drop the zip file onto the UMM "Install" button.
 Most features can be disabled in the UMM menu if not wanted

-While this mod is not dependant on https://github.com/Vek17/TabletopTweaks-Base it is recommended as all testing is done with it installed and it fixes several base game issues.
+While this mod is not dependant on [TabletopTweaks-Base](https://github.com/Vek17/TabletopTweaks-Base "TabletopTweaks-Base") it is recommended as all testing is done with it installed and it fixes several base game issues.

 *Contents*

 New Archetypes

-- Ravener Hunter, Inquisitor
+- Ravener Hunter, Sworn of the Eldest, Inquisitor

 - Mantis Zealot, Warpriest